Colorful Normandy & Monet’s Gardens

 After our visit to the gardens, we’ll have some free time to continue enjoying the striking rock formations and white cliffs of Étretat while grabbing lunch on our own.

-At midday we’ll return to Rouen for a free afternoon to explore the many landmarks and attractions of the city.
+Enjoy a free morning in Rouen exploring the many landmarks and attractions of the city.
 To indulge in more history, consider visiting the Rouen Cathedral, the tower of Joan of Arc, and the Gros Horloge – a 14th-century clock tower that straddles Rouen’s main shopping street.
 Explore some of the many art and history museums in the city, take a stroll along the River Seine, or do some shopping.
-We’ll be getting lunch and dinner on our own in Rouen, so will also have a chance to try some of the many great restaurants.

 Day 5, Thursday, July 16: MIROMESNIL, JARDIN AGAPANTHE